HM Decoded: Signs, Symbols and Slogans Explained

 Now a staple of Tuesday assemblies, today’s Alma Mater began as one composer’s vision.
 Dr. Robert Ackerman ‘53, now a noted neurologist in Boston, composed the current Alma Mater, which celebrated its 50th anniversary in 2001.
 When asked about his lasting contribution to HM in 2002 in an article in The Record, Dr. Ackerman recalled that he wrote both the song and the lyrics while studying composition at the Julliard School Saturday Program.
 "The Alma Mater at the time was to the tune of the Thanksgiving Hymn," he said.
 "I thought HM deserved something original.
 I wrote that Alma Mater the spring" of 1952.
 One of the song’s most potent stanzas, "Great is the truth, and it prevails," translates into Latin as "Magna est veritas et prævalet," HM’s motto.
 The song was updated in 1995, taking into account the change to a co-ed student body, among other things.
 Currently, students and faculty sing the Alma Mater once at the end of every assembly.

 "Magna est Veritas et Praevalet" or "Great is the Truth and it Prevails," the Horace Mann motto, adorns the Olshan Lobby in large silver lettering.
 This Latin phrase, however, was not HM’s original motto.
 Nicholas Murray Butler, the President of Columbia University from 1901 to 1945, founded HM as a unit of Columbia’s Teachers college and selected its original motto, "The patience to be thorough, the concentration to understand, and the persistence to grasp and apply," according to an article in the 1952 Alumni Bulletin.
 HM needed a new motto in 1952, because there was not enough space on the seal to accommodate the old motto.
 Malcolm C. Spence ‘18 and William J. Nagle, then Classical Language Department Head, made a list of potential new mottos, which were subsequently reviewed by the alumni, faculty and trustees.
 Approximately 600 alumni voted and chose the current motto, said the Bulletin.
-The motto originates from the Vulgate, or King James’, edition of the Bible.
-Although many students do not know the exact history behind the motto, it remains an important part of HM.
+The motto originates from the Vulgate translation of the Bible, Apocryphal Book 1 Esdras Chp.
+4, Verse 41.* Although many students do not know the exact history behind the motto, it remains an important part of HM.
 Every time a student walks up the stairs to the library or into assembly he or she is greeted by "Magna est Veritas et Praevalet."

 The Lion and the Shield